HappyFaceMonitoring/HappyFace3/docs/module_dev.rst

      * status = -2            Data could not be retrieved (download failed etc.)

  next term source_url
     An URL to the data source, if applicable.
-At the moment only a single URL can be specified, this is to be regarded as a current limitation of HappyFace.
+Multiple URLs can be separated by pipe-characters.
+In older versions of HappyFace you directly set the source_url field in the data dictionary via :meth:`extractData <hf.module.ModuleBase.extractData>`, this is deprecated!
+Now, you should set the :attr:`source_url *attribute*<hf.module.ModuleBase.source_url>` in the :meth:`prepareAcquisition <hf.module.ModuleBase.prepareAcquisition>` method.

 .. _mod-dev-subtable: